MacRapacki/view-and-add-review-project/README.md

 # view-and-add-review-project

 ## General info
-This project is simple landing page.
+This project is simple app to add comments/rewievs and display them.
 * [Check this app live](https://macrapacki.github.io/view-and-add-review-project/)

 ## Technologies